 First up was painting the ceiling.
 As you can see from the photo above - there are a ton of pipes and vents going everywhere so putting up sheet rock wasn't an option.
 Not only would it be a huge pain to work around all of that stuff but it would end up making our already low ceiling even lower.
 So we decided to slap a coat of paint on all of it instead.

 We painted a basement ceiling once before and used brushes which was a HUGE pain in the butt.
 Some of the areas were just impossible to reach so we ended up using spray paint in some spots (I don't recommend this).
-This time we picked up an actual paint sprayer.
-This one is a Wagner Control Spray Double Duty and cost around $70 (this is not a paid endorsement - just letting ya know what we used).
-I'm sure there are better ones out there but this one is pretty good quality and was a decent price so we are happy with it.
+This time we picked up an actual paint sprayer (we went with a Wagner Control Spray Double Duty).

 Here is Shelby modeling his paint suit.
 I guess it is a requirement that you get the crazy serial killer eyes when you do this.
 Or maybe it was just because he really didn't want to be the one doing the ceiling painting.
 I made him do it anyway though because:

 1. I have zero upper body strength.
 Its so bad that Shelby likes to refer to my arms as "dough sticks".
 He means this lovingly, I'm sure.

 2. I have asthma and even with a face mask, something about the paint sprayer made it difficult for me to breathe.

 3. I didn't wanna do it!
 I do 95% of the painting around here and every once in a while I like to make him do it just because.
 Mwuahahaha!